Prakhar-Agarwal-byte/RemindMeThere/README.md

 # Note

 The app works perfectly fine for Android devices up to Android 9.

+Feel free to test the app by literally going to marked place or test it on the emulator by mocking your location.

 Made with love:heart: by Prakhar Agarwal